wswind/Ocelot-Performance-Test/README.md

  100%   3057 (longest request)

 ```
-The ab test at the first time would be a little slow.
-So It is not included in the test results.
+The ab test with ocelot could be very slow at the first time.
+But it would be faster and faster when you run multi times.
+So the first time test result is not included.

 Test results varies according to machine environment